Minnie Mouse: Contemporary appearances

 On January 1, 2024, the copyrights of the first three animated Mickey Mouse cartoons and their portrayal of Mickey and Minnie Mouse expired, and they entered the public domain.
 They are the silent versions of the cartoons Plane Crazy and The Gallopin' Gaucho, and the sound cartoon Steamboat Willie.
 (Note: While Plane Crazy's silent version became public domain, that version is unknown to be extant.
-The widely released sound version enters the public domain in 2025.)
+The widely released sound version entered the public domain in 2025.)
 Newer versions of Minnie Mouse remained copyright protected.
 On January 1, 2025, the sound versions mentioned above, and another twelve cartoons and their depictions of Minnie become public domain.

 Television

 In Mickey Mouse Works, she appeared in her own segments.
 Occasionally, she starred in Maestro Minnie shorts, in which she conducts an orchestra of living instruments that she usually has to tame.

 In House of Mouse, Minnie is in charge of running the nightclub, while Mickey primarily serves as the host.
 In one episode of House of Mouse, "Clarabelle's Big Secret", Minnie reveals that she has gone to the movies with Mortimer Mouse, although it is not a date.

 She appears in two children's shows on Disney Jr.: the full-length educational Mickey Mouse Clubhouse and the spin-off series of shorts Minnie's Bow-Toons, where she runs a "bow-tique" selling bows like the ones she and Daisy wear.

 In the 2013 Mickey Mouse television series and its 2020 spinoff The Wonderful World of Mickey Mouse, she exhibits the ability to survive her head coming off, doing a 360 degree flip and re-attaching itself, which can happen when she feels surprised.

-In 2017, as part of the launch of Mickey and the Roadster Racers, Minnie's Happy Helpers adventures appear in the second half of every new episode.
+In 2017, as part of the launch of Mickey Mouse Mixed-Up Adventures, Minnie's Happy Helpers adventures appear in the second half of every new episode.